morgan-jaouni/Capstone-Banking/README.md

 * User can deposit/withdraw
 * User can transfer money to other users
 * User can view transaction history

+### v2 in progress...
+* mobilization and improved screen width responsiveness
+* data validation for the user
+* User prompts "Are you sure?" after deposit,withdraw,transfer

 ### Wireframe